EstoPresto23/ComputerVisionProject/README.md

 Program built up to neural network.
 Is able to use webcam on windows systems and track the landmarks on a human face, pose, left and right hands Current code set for ASL's "hello," "thanks," and "I love you," visible under Folder setup comment.
+LSTM chosen as model because requires less parameters than other neural networks